The Blue French Bulldog Puppy – What You Need To Know Before Owning One…

 Affectionate, kind hearted, funny, and fascinating with great alertness – all represents the necessary qualities for the best most fantastic pet friend you could get.
 And all are specific traits that show in a French bulldog puppy, not just the ones we call blue!.
 But there are many things that you should know before you consider buying or owning a new French bulldog puppy.

 Things like are you really ready to look after one? should you really be getting one at this time?
 Have you thought long and hard about its diet? bathing? aggressive behaviour?
 What about raw feeding and whether or not they are in fact a blue frenchie is a dangerous puppy to actually buy in the first place.
 Other factors that you need to consider before you own a blue French bulldog puppy are its ongoing cost and of course what is the main reason you actually want one, Why are you getting one?

-How big does a French bulldog puppy get?
+How big does a blue/regular French bulldog puppy get?

 Don’t worry your French bulldog will not grow to be the size of a bear or maybe something else that’s large!
 It will not over power the household, nor will it become difficult to look after.
 Frenchies will only grow to around 12 to 14 inches tall (around 30cm) which is about the size of a normal domestic cat I guess.
 Pretty solid little dogs though with males weighing in at around 26 pounds and females about 23 pounds on average.

 How much does it cost once I have a French bulldog puppy?

 First of all, beware of buying a Frenchie from classified sites.
 Only use reputable breeders.
 A typical French bulldog will cost you around the $2300 mark, even more for a rarer breed.
 But there is so much more expense involved with owning a French bulldog as one owner shared with me.

-The cost of owning a French Bulldog is not for the faint of heart…
+The cost of owning a blue French bulldog is not for the faint of heart…

 That’s obviously if there is a health issue with your Frenchie, which being a Brachycephalic breed is not uncommon.